What is a fraternity/sorority?

 Where can I get more information about Greek Life at MSU?

 You can learn more about Greek Life at MSU, the different chapters, and councils by looking around the Greek Life webpage.
-There is a Greek Interest Webform and you can also contact the Coordinator of Greek Life, Kevin Bazner, by calling the Office of Student Development and Orientation at 940-397-4500 or emailing email@example.com.
+You can also contact our office by calling 940-397-4500 or emailing email@example.com.